dmccreary/ekg-book/docs/glossary.md

 #### Emergence
 When an entity is observed to have properties its parts do not have on their own, properties or behaviors which emerge only when the parts interact in a wider whole.

 Emergence is a primary reason to build enterprise knowledge graphs.
 Emergence allows us to find new insights in data that we could not find without connected data.
-Unfortunately, there are few ways to predict the rate and value of insights that emerge when we connect new knowledge into a enterprise knowledge graph.
+Unfortunately, there are few ways to predict the rate and value of insights that emerge when we connect new knowledge into an enterprise knowledge graph.
 The value of emergence can be difficult to predict without a team that has experience with similar prior projects.
 [Wikipedia Page on https://en.wikipedia.org/wiki/Emergence](https://en.wikipedia.org/wiki/Emergence)

+#### Employee Graph
+A graph representation of all your organization employees and their activities.
+For each employee, the graph may contain items such as reporting structure, job titles, roles, work history, education, training, certifications, current skills, security access groups, goals, projects, tasks assigned, helpdesk tickets, bugs assigned, bugs fixed, inventions, desktop hardware, software being used, software licenses, emails, meetings, salary and performance reviews.

+A detailed employee graph can be used to match available staff with new projects and find similar employees for career mentoring.
+Employee graphs can also be used to predict the impact of employees that leave an organization, what employees work as ambassadors between groups, and what teams will be the most productive.

+Due to confidentially reasons, sensitive employee data is often stored in a [subgraph](#subgraph) with specific [access controls].

+<br/>Also know as: Human Resources Graph
+<br/>Also know as: Human Capital Graph

 #### Enterprise Knowledge Graph
 A scalable graph database system used to store large-scale connected information for an entire enterprise.